SuleimanFarah/sunpy/GSoC/2018/GsoC-2018-Yudhik.md

 1. Make the object that could be used to define the region of interest (ROI).
 2. ROI module will use various objects and data types as inputs (HEK/HELIO) to be used as overlays which could be plotted on the same image.
 3. Extract information from the interaction (overlay a sunspot detection on a corona image and extract the total area of that region or the date at which it was observed).
-4. Later the ROI can be extended to objects like timeseries and spectra.
+4. Later the ROI can be extended to objects like timeseries.
 5. Extensive testing of different possibilities for the plot of ROI.